 Incidental personal use of University email may be allowed when such use does not interfere with University operations, does not compromise functioning of the University's network, or interfere with the user's employment or other obligations to the University.
-KU email cannot be used for: political purposes, such as support of candidates or causes; fundraising; commercial purposes; personal financial gain; or support of outside organizations not authorized to use University facilities.
-The prohibition against using KU email for political purposes includes, but is not limited to, sending emails announcing fundraising events for candidates, scheduling dates of rallies, planning campaign-related committee meetings, inviting participation in political activities, or communicating personal political views with elected or appointed officials.
+KU email cannot be used for: partisan political purposes, such as support of candidates or causes; fundraising; commercial purposes; personal financial gain; or support of outside organizations not authorized to use University facilities.
+The prohibition against using KU email for partisan political purposes includes, but is not limited to, sending emails announcing fundraising events for candidates, scheduling dates of rallies, planning campaign-related committee meetings, inviting participation in political activities, or communicating personal political views with elected or appointed officials.
 Private email accounts are to be used for such purposes.
 Authorization for use in support of external organizations (charities, for example) requires written approval of the Provost or the Provost's designee, and will be granted only when that use is determined to further the University's mission.
 (For additional information, see the full Electronic Mail policy.)

-University vehicles, machinery, equipment, supplies, and time cannot be used for purposes, such as support of candidates or causes; fundraising; commercial purposes; personal financial gain; or support of outside organizations.
+University vehicles, machinery, equipment, supplies, and time cannot be used for purposes, such as support of political candidates or causes; fundraising; commercial purposes; personal financial gain; or support of outside organizations.
 For example, University computers, copiers, and fax machines may not be used to produce or transmit political materials.
 University letterhead may not be used to communicate personal political opinions or to support causes.
 Employees may not use work time in support of such activities.